-The NSW Government is currently delivering Resilient Valley, Resilient Communities – Hawkesbury-Nepean Valley Flood Risk Management Strategy (the Flood Strategy).
+The NSW Government is now delivering Resilient Valley, Resilient Communities – Hawkesbury-Nepean Valley Flood Risk Management Strategy (the Flood Strategy).

 In June 2016, the NSW Government committed around $58 million to implement phase one of the Flood Strategy.
 This phase focuses on planning for the proposal to raise Warragamba Dam for flood mitigation, as well as activities to reduce flood risk in the short term, where possible.

-The following activities are also being delivered in phase one to reduce flood risk in the short term:
+Work is also underway on the following to reduce flood risk in the short term:

-The Hawkesbury-Nepean Valley Flood Risk Management Directorate in Infrastructure NSW is overseeing this phase of work.
+The Hawkesbury-Nepean Valley Flood Risk Management Directorate in Infrastructure NSW is overseeing this work.

 Following phase one, and subject to environmental and planning approvals, the NSW Government will consider the final business case for raising Warragamba Dam to provide flood mitigation.
 The estimated preliminary cost of raising Warragamba Dam is about $690 million (2015 dollars).
 Construction is expected to take approximately four years to complete.